Asset Publisher

 • Patient must have tried and had an inadequate response or intolerance to, or a contraindication to Nivestym AND Zarxio prior to consideration of another short-acting gCSF; AND

-• Patient is undergoing myelosuppressive chemotherapy with an expected incidence of febrile neutropenia of greater than 20% §; OR
+• Patient is undergoing myelosuppressive chemotherapy with an expected incidence of febrile neutropeniav of > 20% §; OR

-• Patient is undergoing myelosuppressive chemotherapy with an expected incidence of febrile neutropenia of 10% to 20% § AND one or more of the following co-morbidities:
+• Patient is undergoing myelosuppressive chemotherapy with an expected incidence of febrile neutropeniav of 10% to 20% § AND one or more of the patient-related risk factors ¥; OR

 Note: Dose-dense therapy, in general, requires growth factor support to maintain dose intensity and schedule.
 In the palliative setting, consideration should be given to dose reduction or change in regimen.